RobbieRotten/obsidian/content/Google Docs/Ethics, Law, and Justice Notes.md

         - non-compliance with conditions on a practicing certificate,
         - providing unauthorized services,
         - non-compliance with professional indemnity insurance requirements
-- Lawyer’s Duties
+- Lawyer's Duties
   - Duty to disclose
     - Confidentiality
       - Equitable doctrine of confidence protects client prior to the creation of, or in the absence of,a retainer.
         - Permitted disclosure
           - the client expressly or impliedly authorises disclosure;
           - the solicitor is permitted or is compelled by law to disclose;
-          - the solicitor discloses the information in a confidential setting, for the sole purpose of obtaining advice in connection with the solicitor’s legal or ethical obligations
+          - the solicitor discloses the information in a confidential setting, for the sole purpose of obtaining advice in connection with the solicitor's legal or ethical obligations
           - the solicitor discloses the information for the sole purpose of avoiding the probable commission of a serious criminal offense
           - the solicitor discloses the information for the purpose of preventing
           - imminent serious physical harm to the client or to another person;or